NIvanov17/Car-Leasing-Calculator/README.md

 # Car-Leasing-Calculator
 Front-end task for interview

 This is a car leasing calculator.
 I made the layout using HTML and CSS.
 I made media query for the responsiveness of the page.
-After that I took all elemnts I need for the calculations and extracted them in variables.
+After that I took all elemnts I need for the calculations and extracted them in js variables.
 I made event listeners for which are fireing on every change.
 All of the calculations are extracted in calculateLeasingDetails function.
 I checked the data entered by the user and put a message to be displayed if there are incorrect data so that the user can enter correct data.
 Dekstop view with correct data: